Antique French Breadboards - Decor DIY

 Step 1.
 I used a hand saw to cut the handle to a more traditional shape, you could use a jigsaw if you wanted but I prefer the hand saw as it gives a smoother finish I think.

-I marked the shape I wanted with a pencil and sawed the side parts first, then the sides.
+I marked the shape I wanted with a pencil and sawed the side parts first, then the sides of the handle.

 Step 2.
 Give the whole board a sand with 120 grit sand paper including the sides to remove any protective coating that may stop you staining the board.
 Also sand off the sharp square edges to create a rounded worn effect.
 Then drill a hole in the handle so you can have a hanging cord, it's a nice detail regardless of if you intend to hang the board or not.